At a Glance

 - Philosophers touch the mind, but artists touch the heart.

-- Art isn’t unusually seen as something that can glorify God.
+- Art isn’t usually seen as something that can glorify God.

 - The kingdom of God does not replace the existing culture, it enhances it.